Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/wedges-rebuild/build.typ

     + We screwed the polycarbonate to the bottom assembly
     + Wedges

-    #admonition(type: "note")[
+    #admonition(
+      type: "note",
+    )[
       Our design currently lacks the bottom standoff.
 We plan to add it in, but we ran out of time at our last meeting.
     ]
   ],
-  image("./build-1.jpg")
+  image("./build-1.jpg"),
 )

-#admonition(type: "build")[
+#admonition(
+  type: "build",
+)[
   The wedges are complete.
 In the future we'll want to swap out the polycarbonate for a piece of acetal.
 ]